themefisher/meghna-hugo/README.md

 In this tutorial, we will show you to make your website live without buying any hosting and touching a single line of code.

 ### What you need !!
-1. Git acccount (Ex: GitHub, GitLab etc ).
+1. Git account (Ex: GitHub, GitLab etc ).
 In our case, we use Github.
 2. [Netlify](https://netlify.com) account to host files and add custom domain.
 3. [Forestry](https://forestry.io) account to maintain whole project without code.